trailblazer/trailblazer.github.io/gems/reform/validation.md

 This replaces the ActiveModel backend with dry for this specific form class, only.

-## Overview

-Validation in Reform works by invoking `validate` and passing in a hash.
-This hash can be deeply nested, Reform will deserialize the fragments and their values to the form and its nested subforms, and once this is done, run validations.

-`Form#validate` will return the result boolean, and provide potential errors via `Form#errors`.

 ## Validation Groups

-Grouping validataions enables you to run them conditionally, or in a specific order.
+Grouping validations enables you to run them conditionally, or in a specific order.
 You can use `:if` to specify what group had to be successful for it to be validated.

     validation :default do
       required(:title).filled